eslint/rfcs/designs/2024-deprecated-rule-metadata/README.md

 > semi (deprecated) \
 > Replaced by [semi](https://eslint.style/rules/js/semi) from [@stylistic/js](https://eslint.style/). \
+> Use the `foo` option on the new rule to achieve the same behavior as before.
+[Read more](https://example.com/how-to-migrate-to-the-new-semi-rule). \
 > Stylistic rules are being moved out of ESLint core.
 [Read more](https://eslint.org/blog/2023/10/deprecating-formatting-rules/).

 We can also support the same `meta.deprecated` and `meta.replacedBy` properties on configurations and processors (the other kinds of objects exported by ESLint plugins), replacing `rule` with `config` or `processor` as needed.
 This would be part of the effort to standardize documentation properties in <https://github.com/eslint/eslint/issues/17842>.